Chichawatni: Cattle market

 Chichawatni's cattle market, known as Mandi Muwaishiyan, is among the largest in Pakistan.
 Typically, the market runs from the 21st of each month to the end of the month.

-Kabbadi stadium
+Kabaddi stadium

-Kabbadi – a team sport similar to wrestling – is popular in Chichawatni, which is home to one of the few flood-light Kabbadi stadiums in Pakistan.
-The town has played host to numerous Kabbadi championships.
+Kabaddi – a team sport similar to wrestling – is popular in Chichawatni, which is home to one of the few floodlit kabaddi stadiums in Pakistan.
+The town has played host to numerous kabaddi championships.

 Rail links

 In 1918, Chichawatni's first railway station was constructed, but its position, in the largely impassable forest to the north of the town, made it difficult to reach, despite the expansion of the station in 1927.
 In July 2007.
 A new and more accessible railway station was constructed in Chichawatni.

 Government investment

 In recent years, the Government of Punjab has invested significantly into education in Chichawatni, leading to a rapid increase in the local literacy rate.
 In partnership with private interests, local authorities have also invested into ICT education, improving the computer skills of school and college students in Chichawatni.
 Numerous municipal parks and museums have also been constructed with government aid.